 The Best Alternative

-Having considered all the top five methods mentioned above.
-There is still the question:
+Having considered all the top seven estimation techniques mentioned above, there is still the question:

 What method is the most efficient to get a software development estimation?

-The best project management and estimation software tools can be of great assistance.
+Project management and estimation software tools can be of great assistance.
+In some cases, automated software estimating tools can even be more effective and accurate.
 However, the most considerable way to achieving a great estimation is by combining multiple project estimation techniques.

-It is advisable to get three different estimates taking into account the methods that are most related and suitable to the conditions of a project type.
+It is advisable to get three different estimates by applying software costing models that are most related and suitable to the conditions of a project type.

 The three estimates based on their results can be considered as the “best scenario”, “worst scenario”, and the “most likely scenario”.
 These three resulting estimations can then be used to produce a final estimation based on a weighted average.

-Velvetech will be happy to provide you an accurate project estimation and assist with your software initiatives.
-Our team gives the appropriate consultations to help clients achieve their project goals within a fair price and guaranteed project delivery.
-Learn more about our software development services and contact us for a consultation.
+Velvetech will be happy to provide you an accurate solution estimation and assist with your software initiatives.
+Our team gives the appropriate consultations to help clients achieve their goals within a fair price and guaranteed project delivery.
+Learn more about our custom software development services and contact us for a consultation.